-- 12. As noted in the Follow-Up Report of November 2011, the majority of the examiners' recommended actions were implemented via provisions in the MLFTA 2011.
+7. As noted in the Follow-Up Report of November 2011, the majority of the examiners' recommended actions were implemented via provisions in the MLFTA 2011.
 Outstanding recommended actions include a legislative requirement for financial institutions to determine the natural persons that ultimately control the customer, and defining the term "beneficial ownership" in the MLTFA with regard to the level of ownership.
-No new measures have been implemented to deal with this recommended action for this report. - 13.
-The other outstanding recommended measure requires the extension of the enforceability of specific CDD requirements from the licensees of the CBB and the Supervisor of Insurance (SOI) to all financial institutions.
+No new measures have been implemented to deal with this recommended action for this report.

+8. The other outstanding recommended measure requires the extension of the enforceability of specific CDD requirements from the licensees of the CBB and the Supervisor of Insurance (SOI) to all financial institutions.
 These CDD requirements include the updating of data or documents collected under the CDD process, measures for high and low risk categories of customers, and timing of verification and failure to complete CDD and application of CDD requirements to existing customers.
 As noted in the Follow-Up Report of May 2013, these requirements are included in the Anti-Money Laundering/Combating Terrorist Financing Guidelines for financial institutions regulated by the FSC (FSC AML/CFT Guidelines).
 However, entities under the supervision of the International Business Unit of the Ministry of International Business and International Transport do not have similarly enforceable requirements.
-Consequently, this recommended measure remains partially outstanding. - 14.
-The authorities have advised that amendments to the FSC AM/CFT Guidelines have been prepared in relation to tipping off, non-application of reduced CDD where there is a suspicion of ML/TF, and there has been inclusion of the revisions in the updated AML/CFT Guideline issued by the CBB.
-These amendments are due to be finalized shortly.
-Given the above, the level of compliance of this Recommendation as noted above remains unchanged from the last report.
+The authorities have advised that the International Business Unit of the Ministry of International Business and International Transport is revising its AML/CFT Guideline which should be finalized by the end of 2014.
+The Guideline will apply to all registrants.
+Consequently, this recommended measure remains partially outstanding.